It’s suggested that 40% of our children’s learning is lost over summer holidays (Forbes, 2020).

-Parents aside, I genuinely believe that shortening the summer would be hugely beneficial for student’s development and learning overall.
+Parents aside, shortening the summer could be hugely beneficial for learners’ development and learning overall.
 This is especially relevant for our disadvantaged learners as this 6-week period is known amongst many educators as the ‘summer slide’.

 In fact, a study conducted in areas of low socioeconomic status in Scotland and the North East of England found that after a summer break of seven weeks, learning loss occurred, or at least stagnation in learning (Front Public Health, 2017).

 I’m not suggesting a complete overhaul is needed but there’s some very convincing arguments to consider.
 As with many educational amendments, the most vulnerable and disadvantaged children are those we need to be considering.
 It’s those children that would benefit most from an alteration.

 Why can’t kids just be kids?

 In this rapidly changing, technological world we’re bringing our kids up in, I’ve spoken to many parents who are desperate to keep their child’s innocence for as long as possible.
 It’s understandable.
 And for some families, those long, warm, sunny days filled with salty chips and melted ice cream are the stuff of memories.
 But there’s a large portion of the nation’s children who won’t be exposed to such enrichment.
 They will spend the majority of their holidays cooped up indoors.
 Possibly without any interaction or stimulation other than that of a TV screen or phone.